Current projects

 BRIEF HISTORY OF EDUCANDO PARA LA VIDA, (updated in August 2024)

-Golden City Chinese School and Children's Center
+Golden City Student Center and Chinese School

 Chiang Rai, Thailand